-All commodities are not equal.
-Traders should consider the liquidity and the access to financial information of the commodities before trading.
+Before Trading, Traders should consider the liquidity and the access to financial information of the commodities before trading.

 This is the most important commodity in the world.
 It enables mobility and the production of other commodities.
 For example, without it, farmers would not be able to produce crops in large scale.

 The benefit of trading in crude oil is the easy access to financial news about it.
 In terms of liquidity, it is the most liquid commodity.

 As more countries have discovered natural gas deposits, and as technology get advanced, the supply of natural gas has become more than the demand making its price decline from $15 to under $3.

 A few years ago, no one used to talk about palladium.
 In fact, most people didn’t know what it was and what it does.
-Then, last year, it outperformed all commodities, including its close sister, platinum.
+Then, since 2018, it outperformed all commodities, including its close sister, platinum.

 At the same time, the producers of Cocoa are embracing technology to improve yield.
 All this, coupled with the low oil prices has made the price of cocoa decline.

-As I mentioned above, all commodities are not created equal.
+As we mentioned above, all commodities are not created equal.
 As a result, before you start trading on commodities, you should do a lot of research to understand the dynamics of demand and supply.